iOS App Development Trends for 2021

 Consistency makes for a good mobile app.
 The colors you use, the fonts you incorporate, and the button shapes and icons you choose should all come together as a cohesive unit.
-But inconsistency in the form of button shapes, title character length, header & footer placement, dividers, alignment, etc. are very common errors that designers make.
+But inconsistency in the form of button shapes, title character length, header & footer placement, dividers, alignment, etc., are widespread errors that designers make.
 Make sure you select and follow a specific theme when designing the app.
 Line thickness, element placement & shape etc. should be the same across pages.

-Since mobile screens have limited space to display important app content, you’ll need to create a distinction between primary actions and secondary actions.
+Since mobile screens have limited space to display important app content, you’ll need to distinguish between primary actions and secondary actions.
 For example, on the home page, the Login button is more important than the Password Reset button.
 That’s why you need to create a distinction between these two buttons.

 One of the most common UI mistakes is bad optimization for text and graphics.
-Alignment & hierarchy of the text boxes, placement of images & videos, location of forms, and CTA are often not modified to fit the smaller screens of mobile.
+Alignment & hierarchy of the text boxes, placement of images & videos, location of forms, and CTA are often not modified to fit the smaller mobile screens.
 This can make the browsing experience terrible for the app user.

-Its important for mobile app designers to consider the device specifications – also the dimensions of specific brands – when designing the mobile app.
+Mobile app designers need to consider the device specifications – also the dimensions of specific brands – when designing the mobile app.

-Touch targets like buttons, CTA links, and icons are one of the most important elements in any mobile app.
-But, in an effort to cram in too many elements onto the app, designers often compromise on the size and visibility of the touch target.
+Touch targets like buttons, CTA links, and icons are among the most important elements in any mobile app.
+But, to cram in too many elements onto the app, designers often compromise on the size and visibility of the touch target.

 Making touch targets too small can result in the user touching the wrong target or failing to click on the target at all.
 This can be extremely frustrating for the user and may prevent them from staying on the app.

 Icons are the best substitute for long, drawn-out text.
-Often, designers make really poor choices regarding the type, shape, size, color, and placement of their icons.
-Either the icons will be too plain or they’ll be overly decorative.
-This can make for a very confusing user experience since your users may not understand what the icon is for.
+Often, designers make abysmal choices regarding the type, shape, size, color, and placement of their icons.
+Either the icons will be too plain, or they’ll be overly decorative.
+This can make for a confusing user experience since your users may not understand what the icon is for.

 Using clearly-understandable icons that have consistent design rules is a must.